Negative group velocity and Kelvin-like wake pattern

-For waves in the range $[k_{-}, k_0]$, the group velocity $\Omega'$ is negative.
-To better understand implications of this we note that the rhs of Eq.(\ref{stationary_phase_general}) is positive in the $[k_{-},k_{0}]$ interval.
+For waves in the range $[k_{-}, k_0]$, the group velocity $\Omega'$ is negative, and the rhs of Eq.(\ref{stationary_phase_general}) is positive.
 Since the signs of $\Omega'$ and $y$ coincide, part of the wake described by Eqs.(\ref{parametric_general}) and (\ref{front2}) due to excitations of the $[k_{-},k_{0}]$ range will still be found behind the source, $x<0$, but at $y<0$.
-Moreover, a function $y/x$ positive in the $[k_{-},k_{0}]$ interval vanishing at its ends must have at least one maximum within it.

-This reasoning is illustrated in Figure \ref{stphase}b where we plotted Eq.(\ref{stationary_phase_general}) for $v>v_{0}$ in the roton approximation (\ref{roton_dimensionless}).
-The behavior of $y/x$ in the $[k_{0},k_{+}]$ range is qualitatively the same as that in Figure \ref{stphase}a.
-This explains a part of the wake pattern in Figure \ref{wakes}b that is qualitatively similar to that in Figure \ref{wakes}a.
-The rhs of Eq.(\ref{stationary_phase_general}) in the $[k_{-},k_{0}]$ range of the wave numbers is shown in Figure \ref{stphase}b in red where it is positive and has a maximum at a wavenumber $k^{*}$.
+Moreover, a function $y/x$ positive in the $[k_{-},k_{0}]$ interval and vanishing at its ends must have at least one maximum within it.
+This general reasoning is illustrated in Figure \ref{stphase}b which shows that in the roton approximation the rhs of Eq.(\ref{stationary_phase_general}) is positive in the $[k_{-},k_{0}]$ range (red curve) and has a maximum at a wavenumber $k^{*}$.

 If $0\leqslant y/x<(y/x)^{*}\equiv(y/x)(k^{*})$ (shown in Figure \ref{stphase}b as a dashed horizontal line) Eq.(\ref{stationary_phase_general}) has three solutions.
 One of them immediately to the left of $k=k_{+}$ corresponds to already discussed wavefronts (\ref{parametric_general}) and (\ref{front1}).
 The remaining two solutions within the $[k_{-},k_{0}]$ interval, one to the left and one to the right of $k=k^{*}$, are new.
 As $y/x$ increases approaching $(y/x)^{*}$ the two solutions tend to each other, join at $y/x=(y/x)^{*}$, and none are found if $y/x>(y/x)^{*}$.
 This part of the wake pattern confined within an angle $2\arctan(y/x)^{*}$ is represented in Figures \ref{wakes}b and \ref{wakes}c by a series of curved red triangles.